hrpt-se/hrpt/docs/stage-deployment-guide.md

 Once the installer finishes, the system should be accessible on port 80 on the server.

+## Mail sending daemon
+The system contains a daemon that sends mail which are queued in the database.
+More info on how the daemon is deployed and controlled can be found in the readme file.

 ## Migrating data (Optional)

 Migrating data from an existing system needs to be performed in two steps.